Counseling Services (School Counseling Concentration) Program Requirements

 COUN 590 Internship in Counseling I 3 Credits

-An internship that provides 300 hours of on-the-job experience, including all activities that a regularly employed staff member would be expected to perform.
-The internship placement is selected on the basis of the student’s career goals.
-School and agency counselors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
-The approval and cooperation of the student’s superintendent, principal, or other appropriate administrative personnel must be obtained the semester before the counselor candidate’s internship is scheduled.
+An internship that provides 300 hours of field experience including all activities that a regularly employed counselor would be expected to perform.
+The internship placement is selected on the basis of the intern's career goals.
+Site supervisors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
+The approval and cooperation of the intern's field supervisor must be obtained during the semester prior to the actual placement.

 COUN 591 Internship in Counseling II 3 Credits

-The continuation of an internship that provides a 300-hour field experience including all activities that a regularly employed staff member would be expected to perform (n.b., a regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring).
+The continuation of an internship that provides a 300-hour field experience including all activities that a regularly employed counselor would be expected to perform.
 The internship placement is selected on the basis of the intern’s career goals.
-School and agency counselors who supervise interns determine the structure and the content of the internship in cooperation with the faculty supervisor.
-The approval and cooperation of the intern’s agency or school field supervisor must be obtained the semester prior to the actual placement.
+Site supervisors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
+The approval and cooperation of the intern's field supervisor must be obtained during the semester prior to the actual placement.

 EDPS 503 Human Growth and Development 3 Credits